 Every problem comes with a solution that is how nature works.
 Imagine how it would be if there was only days and light, and no nights and darkness.
 You would be sleep deprived.

 Your purpose should strengthen you.
 A good leader is always driven by a sense of purpose – with a value-system aligned to creating an impact, and moving the lives of people.

 Individuals like Nelson Mandela and Mahatma Gandhi are good examples of leaders with a sense of strong purpose.
 They sacrificed their lives for their purpose, and that was to create a better tomorrow.

 We are living in their ‘Better Tomorrow’.
 Imagine how regressive the world would have been, if not for leaders like them.

-You know, every point that I just shared are nothing but sequences that will occur naturally.
+You know, every point that I just shared is nothing but sequences that will occur naturally.

-There is no better way to do that other than ‘MEDITATION’.
+There is no better way to do that than ‘MEDITATION’.